GoogleChrome/CertificateTransparency/log_policy.md

 `add-pre-chain` over `add-chain` endpoints, or by more aggressively limiting submissions of certificates with `notBefore` dates significantly in the past.

-The CT Log Operator's bug should be kept up to date with a description of all rate limiting policies applied to the log.
+The CT log operator's bug should be kept up to date with a description of all rate limiting policies applied to the log.

 Logs that are only able to operate with rate limits that prevent typical usage of the log by certificate submitters or monitors may be removed from Chrome's log list for failure to provide an adequate level of service.

----

-## Policy Violations
-Upon learning of a Log's potential violation of this Policy, the Chrome team will review all information available, including the log operator's response, and may take corrective actions to preserve the integrity of its CT Log program and the CT ecosystem broadly.

-The Chrome team includes CT Logs at their sole discretion to further public auditability of Certificate Authorities.
-CT Logs may be removed from Chrome at any time, and for any reason.